galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

 ## Genome assemblies comparison with **Quast**

 Another way to calculate metrics assembly is to use ***QUAST = QUality ASsessment Tool***.
 Quast is a tool to evaluate genome assemblies by computing various metrics and to compare genome assembly with a reference genome.
-The manual of Quast is here : [Quast](http://quast.sourceforge.net/docs/manual.html#sec3)
+The manual of Quast is here: [Quast](http://quast.sourceforge.net/docs/manual.html#sec3)

 > ### {% icon hands_on %} Hands-on: Task description
 >